RECORDED WEBINAR

-• Recall the importance of individualized screening for GDM during the early pregnancy stages in at-risk populations and how evidence-based guidelines can be adapted to improve access to care.
+• Recall the importance of culturally sensitive early and frequent screening for GDM during the preconception and early pregnancy stages in underserved populations and how evidence-based guidelines can be adapted to improve access and equity in care.

-• Recognize the roadblocks that exacerbate GDM disparities among high-risk communities and actionable strategies to mitigate these disparities through community-based support, individualized care, and improved access to resources.
+• Recognize the role of social determinants of health in exacerbating GDM disparities among marginalized communities and actionable strategies to mitigate these disparities through community-based support, culturally respectful care, and improved access to resources.

 Cameual Wright, MD, MBA